Last updated on 23 June 2021

 Because this record is much more complex than just simple tunes strung together.
-And it has the hallmarks of some modern Pink Floyd style production or something in this direction.
-Or at least this resembles what we got served back in time when they were all high on substances.
+In fact, it bears the hallmarks of some modern Pink Floyd style production or something in this direction.
+Or at least, this resembles what we consumed back in time when they were all high on substances.
 In other words, a piece of Psychedelic Progressive Rock at its best.

 On This Perfect Day followed me around for a while in a deep, dark kind of sense.
 Feeding off my subconscious like a bunch of little vampires swarming about me.
 This is how much brainpower you need to actually digest that.
-It is – by the way – a hallmark of Arjen Lucassen‘s work that his tunes get into your system, wiggle themselves under your skin and won’t let you go for a while.
-Not the first time this happened, but never in that way.
+It is – by the way – a hallmark of Arjen Lucassen‘s work that his tunes get into your system, wiggle themselves under your skin, and won’t let you go for a while.
+And that’s not the first time this happened, but never in that way.

-The mixing and mastering is again almost without fault, all elements well presented and compression within acceptable limits.
+The mixing and mastering are again almost without fault, all elements well present and compression within acceptable limits.
 The production is a little too complex – even to the trained ear.
 Kind of all over the place, letting you wonder at times where we are going with this.
 This being the case, Guilt Machine might lose fans along the line for this.

-Let’s come straight to the point: On This Perfect Day very artfully messes with your mind.
-Really does.
+On This Perfect Day very artfully messes with your mind.
 Skillfully arranged to project human feelings and passions (of the negative kind) to the poor unsuspecting listener, you cannot but accept fate and give in.
-The record is really heavy to listen to and you will need several rounds to really get into it and digest all that.
+The record really is heavy to listen to, and you will need several rounds to really get into it and digest all that.